-- The export of computer and contract data from ServiceNow for import into FlexNet Manager Suite (gold arrows).
-For details, see Process for Exports from ServiceNow to FlexNet Manager Suite. - The export of computer, application, and contract data from FlexNet Manager Suite into ServiceNow (purple arrow).
-For details, see Process for Exports from FlexNet Manager Suite to ServiceNow
+- The export of computer, application, and contract data from FlexNet Manager Suite into ServiceNow (purple arrow).
+For details, see Process for Exports from FlexNet Manager Suite to ServiceNow. - The export of computer and contract data from ServiceNow for import into FlexNet Manager Suite (gold arrows).
+For details, see Process for Exports from ServiceNow to FlexNet Manager Suite.

-The following are requirements for integrating FlexNet Manager Suite and ServiceNow.
+The following are requirements for integrating FlexNet Manager Suite release 2018 R2 and ServiceNow.
+At a high level, you need: